|

 This impressive 16th century house, set in a garden of pear trees, interprets the tragic life and times of Mary Queen of Scots. |

-Towns near Smailholm Mains Farm Cottages
+Towns near Smailholm Mains Farm Cottage

 |